diesimo-ai/self-driving-car-projects/p5-self-driving-vehicle-state-estimation-on-roadway/readme.md

 The Estimator operates in 3 phases :

-- **Taks 1**: perform the filter prediction step and the correction step
+- **Taks 1 - prediction and correct**: perform the filter prediction and the correction step

 The following block of code determines the rotation between the LIDAR sensor frame and the IMU frame